 Step 2: Reduce the MFBR for the GBR flows until it reaches GFBR such that actualUESliceAMBR is less than or equal to maximumUESliceAMBR.
 If actualUESliceAMBR still exceeds maximumUESliceAMBR, then

 Step 3: The ongoing PDU Session establishment procedure shall be rejected with cause ‘Insufficient Resources for Specific Slice’.

+6.x.3.3 PDU Session Modification Procedure

+Figure 6.X.3.3-1: TS 23.502 Figure 4.3.3.2-1 UE or network requested PDU Session Modification (for non-roaming and roaming with local breakout)